-Wall hung or wall mounted toilets are great space saver if you have a really small bathroom to begin with.
+Wall hung, or wall-mounted toilets are great space saver if you have a small bathroom.
 You can easily save about 9 inches of floor space, front to back.
-And they look way cooler than those floor mounted toilets.
+And they look way cooler than those floor-mounted toilets.

 The biggest takeaway of wall hung toilets is they are super easy to keep clean.
-Most people choose the wall hanging toilet mainly for this reason.
+Most people choose the wall hung toilet mainly for this reason.
 And they are comparable to the regular floor sitting models in terms of performance.

-If you are replacing your floor sitting model with a wall mounted toilet, it’s going to be messy.
+If you are replacing your floor sitting model with a wall-mounted toilet, the work is going to be massive.
 You will need to re-plumb the drain pipe from the floor to the wall.
-Besides plumbing, there will be hacking, plastering and tiling work need to carry out.
-It can be as good as remodeling your entire bathroom.
+And there will be hacking, plastering, and tiling work need to carry out.
+It won’t be done in a day, that’s for sure.

 Here’s a TOTO wall hung toilet review which features the Geberit in-wall carrier system.

 And our hands are frequently in contact with many household items, including cutleries.
 Unknowingly, food may get contaminated, and you will suffer the brunt of eating dirty stuff.

-Washing your hands is not 100% fail-safe either.
+Washing your hands is not 100% fail-safe, either.
 Most people don’t wash their hands thoroughly after using the toilet.
-More so when they did it in a haste, maybe to answer the door or a phone call.
+More so when they did it in haste, maybe to answer the door or a phone call.

 Touchless toilets can help eliminate the possibility of spreading diseases by contact.

 Raise the level of hygiene in your home with a touchless flushing toilet.
-It won’t cost you much compare to a normal trip-lever or push-button flushing system.
+It won’t cost you much compared to a normal trip-lever or push-button flushing system.

-In fact, you can even retrofit your existing toilet to a touch-less one for less than $100.
+In fact, you can even retrofit your existing toilet to a touch-less one with a touchless toilet flush kit.
 And you don’t need to call a plumber as the installation is pretty intuitive.

 With the touchless flushing, there won’t be any compromise on the flushing performance.
-The toilet will still flush normally, except the actuation is now control by a small motor which is mechanically connected to the flush valve, to activate the flush.
+The toilet will still flush normally, except the actuation is now control by a small motor that is mechanically connected to the flush valve.

 Here’s a popular touchless flush kit from KOHLER.

-Comfort height toilets are tall toilets.
-They are usually about 2 to 3 inches higher in sitting height than regular toilets.
+Comfort height toilets are tall bowl toilets.
+They are usually about 2 to 3 inches higher in sitting height than regular water closets.

-The bowl height of a regular toilet measures about 15 inches from the floor to the top of the toilet bowl rim.
+The bowl height of a regular toilet measures about 15 inches from the floor to the top of the bowl rim.
 Whereas most comfort height toilets begin at 16″.
-The toilet seat will add another 1 to 2 inches to about 17 to 19 inches high.
+The toilet seat will add another 1 to 2 inches to about 17 to 18 inches high.

-Different manufacturer will have their own term for ‘comfort height’.
+Different manufacturers will have a different name for ‘comfort height’.

-American Standard call it the Right Height, and TOTO terms it as Universal Height.
-They all mean the same comfort height toilets.
+American Standard calls it the Right Height, and TOTO terms it as Universal Height.
+They all mean the same chair height or comfort height toilets.

 And comfort height is not purely to provide comfort.
 Do spare a thought for your elderly family members or someone who may have leg injuries or bad knees.
-They will appreciate the extra height that provides the convenience and comfort.
+They will appreciate the extra height that helps alleviate the pain when using the facility.

 ADA Compliant Toilets

-When it comes to toilets, the main consideration is the sitting height requirement.
-Which should allow for maximum accessibility for people in wheelchairs or other disabilities.
+For a toilet to be ADA compliant, the primary consideration is the sitting height requirement, which should allow for maximum accessibility for people in wheelchairs or other disabilities.
 The seat must be at least 17-inch from the floor to the toilet seat top, and up to a maximum of 19-inch.

-Especially for elderly folks, ample support is a must for ease and safety.
+Especially for elderly folks, ample support is a must for convenience and safety.